7 Last Minute Lubbock-Inspired Costumes

 5. Masked Rider

-Fox Sports ranked The Masked Rider as one of the “Ten Most Exciting College Football Entrances.”
+Throw your tortillas high and get ready for a sight unlike any other!
+Since 1936, The Masked Rider has triumphed all Texas Tech traditions.
 You can show up wearing one of the “Most Exciting Lubbock Costume” by scrapping together pieces from Halloweens past.
 All black attire from Johnny Cash, red cape from Dracula and a hat from V for Vendetta (haven’t heard about that once since 2006).

 Bonus items: a stick pony you named Fearless Champion and portable speakers playing Victory Bells and the Fight Song.